layal11/Flutter/README.md

 # Providers (StateNotifier)
 ### NOTE: in StateNotifier we are not allowed to edit an existing value (.add or .remove) in memory, instead we must always replace (by using 'state' property) or create a new one

-- ref allows us to setup listeners to our providers

 ## trigger Provider in StatelessWidget
     - change StatelessWidget to => ConsumerWidget
     - add WidgetRef in the build parameters to listen to the provider